SHARE

 Mobile media is also becoming significantly more important, with nearly half of marketing funds spent to appeal to the mobile audience.

-It may be beneficial for a business to employ aย digital marketing firmย if they find themselves lagging behind others.
+It may be beneficial for a business to employ a digital marketing firm if they find themselves lagging behind others.

 5. Social networking